Resize Text: |

 Q1.
 I need to find a registered doctor.
 How can I do so?

 A1.
-You can search and view the register online via “Search for registered doctors” at SMC’s website (www.smc.gov.sg).
+You can search and view the online register via “SEARCH FOR REGISTERED DOCTORS” at SMC’s website (www.smc.gov.sg).
 Registered doctors with the SMC are listed online as long as they have a valid practising certificate.

 Doctors who are no longer registered with the SMC do not need to provide any updates to the Council.
 As such, the Council no longer has updates of such doctors.

-Q3.
+Q2.
 How do I login to SMC’s Professional Registration System?

-A3.
+A2.
 For Singpass users e.g. NRIC/FIN holders, please log in via Singpass and 2FA (Two-Factor Authentication) using SMS or Singpass Mobile.

 For non-Singpass users e.g. Passport holders, please log in via User ID, password and 2FA (using Google Authenticator [GA]).
+If you are no longer employed in Singapore, see Q3.

 For HR personnel or CPE providers, you will need both a Singpass user account and an existing SMC account in order to access the PRS.